-This report contains two primary sections.
+This report, which was released September 2024 and revised in May of 2025, contains two primary sections.
 First, sector strategies are detailed for each of the region's four target sectors: (1) Arts, Culture, and Tourism; (2) Health and Caregiving; (3) Renewable and Resilient Energy; and (4) Working Lands and Blue Economy.
 Then the report delves into the actions and investments needed to enable growth in those industry sectors and maximize benefits to priority communities,2 via cross-cutting sector strategies.
 These include strategies for Broadband, Entrepreneurship, Food Security and Access, Housing, Transportation and Infrastructure, and Workforce Development.

-The report closes with an overview of how these strategies will be carried forward by the Collaborative, and the steps needed to institutionalize RISE, carry forward its vision for systems change and deliver well-being for its communities.
+The report closes with an overview of how these strategies are carried forward by the Collaborative, and the steps needed to institutionalize RISE, carry forward its vision for systems change and deliver well-being for its communities.